X

 Understanding Freight Impact on Tennessee Communities

-Freight ImpactThe proposed research will provide TDOT personnel as well as local transportation agencies with a ready and easy to use guidebook supported by a GIS tool that streamlines the tasks of identifying, taxonomizing, and ranking strategies (based on cost, benefits, and barriers to implementation) to improve freight transportation and minimize/mitigate the externalities they cause.
+Freight ImpactThe proposed research will provide TDOT personnel as well as local transportation agencies with a ready and easy-to-use guidebook supported by a GIS tool that streamlines the tasks of identifying, taxonomizing, and ranking strategies (based on cost, benefits, and barriers to implementation) to improve freight transportation and minimize/mitigate the externalities they cause.
 The developed guidebook and tool will support planning, tactical, and operational freight improvements at the state and local level that simultaneously optimize freight movements and minimize their externalities (e.g., environmental, congestion, health) to the communities they serve.

 Sponsored by: Tennessee Department of Transportation, 2020-2022.